TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - Square root grows slowly, so binary search reduces the search space by half every step.
-- We want the largest number whose square is â‰¤ x â†’ therefore move right on valid mid.
+- We want the largest number whose square is ≤ x → therefore move right on valid mid.
 - This ensures correctness for both perfect and non-perfect squares.

 **Complexity (Time & Space):**
-- â±ï¸ Time Complexity
+- ⏱️ Time Complexity
   * O(log N)
   * Because binary search repeatedly halves the range.
-- ðŸ’¾ Space Complexity
+- 💾 Space Complexity
   * O(1)
   * Only variables used.